 About Burke Shire

-How to find us
+How to Find Us

-The Shire of Burke is in far North West Queensland on the Gulf of Carpentaria, adjoining the Northern Territory border.
+The Shire of Burke is in Far North West Queensland on the Gulf of Carpentaria, adjoining the Northern Territory border.

 Burketown is 2,115km to the north west of Brisbane, the capital of Queensland, and 2,100km from Darwin.
-The Shire lies on the southern coast of the Gulf of Carpentaria and and shares a border with the Northern Territory.
+The Shire lies on the southern coast of the Gulf of Carpentaria and shares a border with the Northern Territory.

 The Shire covers 40,127 km², approximately 40 times larger than the area of Brisbane City Council.